WVURAIL/gr-radio_astro/README.md

 # gr-radio_astro

-##  This repository contains Radio Astronomy designs for observations of
+##  This repository contains Radio Astronomy designs for observations of Neutral Hydrogen.

-Neutral Hydrogen.
+These designs, in the examples directory, build on Gnuradio capabilities.
 The different design names indicate the bandwidths of the observations and provide a hint as to the type of Software Defined Radio (SDR) used.

 There are two major groups of designs, one for integration observations of spectra (NsfIntegrate??) and